Before you think, Personal brand? What? Me?!

 Now that you are probably thinking about what your brand looks like, how do you make it better?
 In this article, we will provide some tips and super-quick checklist on how to update your personal brand for 2019—to really make it shine.

-7 Things to Update Your Personal Brand for 2019
+7 Ways to Update Your Personal Brand for 2019

 So, where do you start?
 Here are some tips, examples, and things to consider when updating your personal brand.